importwp/importwp/readme.txt

 1. Upload 'jc-importer' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the new menu item "JC Importer" and start importing.
+3. Click on the new menu item "ImportWP" and start importing.

-For further documentation on installing and using JC Importer features can be found [here](http://jamescollings.co.uk/plugins/jc-importer/).
+For further documentation on installing and using ImportWP features can be found [here](https://www.importwp.com/documentation/).

 == Frequently Asked Questions ==

 = How do i create an importer =

-Documentation on adding an importer can be viewed [here](http://jamescollings.co.uk/docs/v1/jc-importer/getting-started/adding-an-importer/)
+Documentation on adding an importer can be viewed [here](https://www.importwp.com/documentation/adding-an-importer/)

 = What settings does each importer have =

-Documentation on using the importer settings can be found [here](http://jamescollings.co.uk/docs/v1/jc-importer/getting-started/importer-settings/)
+Documentation on using the importer settings can be found [here](https://www.importwp.com/documentation/importer-settings/)

 = How to import from an XML file =

-A guide to importing data from an xml file can be viewed [here](http://jamescollings.co.uk/docs/v1/jc-importer/getting-started/importing-from-an-xml-file/)
+A guide to importing data from an xml file can be viewed [here](https://www.importwp.com/documentation/importing-from-xml-file/)

 = How to import from an CSV file =

-A guide to importing data from an csv file can be viewed [here](http://jamescollings.co.uk/docs/v1/jc-importer/getting-started/importing-from-a-csv-file/)
+A guide to importing data from an csv file can be viewed [here](https://www.importwp.com/documentation/importing-from-csv-file/)

 = How do i run an importer once it is setup =

-A guide to running and pausing an import can be viewed [here](http://jamescollings.co.uk/docs/v1/jc-importer/getting-started/running-an-import/)
+A guide to running and pausing an import can be viewed [here](https://www.importwp.com/documentation/running-an-import/)

 == Screenshots ==

-1. JC Importer, New importer screen
+1. ImportWP, New importer screen
-2. JC Importer, Post template setup screen
+2. ImportWP, Post template setup screen
-3. JC Importer, Run import page
+3. ImportWP, Run import page
-4. JC Importer, Import history page
+4. ImportWP, Import history page

 == Changelog ==

+= 0.3 - 26/03/2017 =

+* Rename plugin to ImportWP
+* Fix Broken unit tests, make it work with WP 4.7.3
+* Simplify Creation Process

 = 0.2 =